charlestudor/PokerNowLogConverter/README.md

 [Poker Now](https://www.pokernow.club) is a free online client for playing Texas Hold'em, Omaha PL and Omaha PL Hi/Lo poker.

-Currently the game logs that can be downloaded from the Poker Now client are not supported by most poker analysis programs such as PokerTracker or Holdem Manager.
+Currently the game logs that can be downloaded from the Poker Now client are not supported by most poker analysis programs such as GTO Wizard, PokerTracker, Holdem Manager, UpSwingPoker etc

-**Poker Now Log Converter** can be used to convert Poker Now logs into other formats for further analysis.
+**Poker Now Log Converter** can be used to convert Poker Now logs into the PokerStars format for further analysis.
-(Currently supports only the PokerStars format)

 This project was written for my personal use, and is not affiliated, endorsed or sponsored by the Poker Now team.